carotkut94/ClipStack/README.md

 ## Actions

-* Cmd+C put the copies item in stack
+* Cmd+C put the copied item in stack
 * Clicking on Cell, copies the item back to the PasteBoard
 * Individual entried can be deleted, and whole log can be deleted using the bottom action button